What does it mean?

 When you receive a criminal traffic ticket, what usually happens is called a cite and release.
 This means that you are cited with a violation, and then released to carry on driving.
 When the police officer stopped you and issued you the ticket, you were technically arrested.
-The officer then released you with the condition that you later appear in court on a particular date.
+The officer then released you with the condition that you promised to appear in court on a particular date.
 When you sign your name on the criminal traffic ticket, you are promising to appear for that court date.
 An officer could arrest you and take you into custody, but this rarely happens in traffic cases unless the officer is particularly irritated with you, or if you refuse to sign.
 You won't receive further notice of your court date after you receive your ticket.

 What happens when you fail to appear for a court date in your criminal case?

 The court will charge you with A.R.S.
-13-2506A2, Failure to Appear, a class 2 misdemeanor, and issue a warrant for your arrest.
+13-2506A2, Failure to Appear, a class 2 misdemeanor, and issue a bench warrant for your arrest.
 The court will also issue an order to the Arizona MVD to suspend your driving privileges.
 This can all create a lot of problems for you.
 If you are pulled over, for example, you could be arrested, your car impounded, and you could be charged with driving on a suspended license, a class 1 misdemeanor.
 If you have failed to appear for a criminal court date, you definitely want to address it as soon as possible.
 Some courts will not issue a warrant until about a week after the missed court date, whereas others will issue one immediately.

-How do you deal with a failure to appear charge?
+How do you deal with a criminal failure to appear charge?

 This will vary from court to court.
 Some courts will quash the warrant and lift the license suspension order upon the filling of a Motion to Quash.
 Other courts will require the payment of a bond, usually $500, before they will quash the warrant.
 The idea of the bond is that it will secure your appearance at future court dates.
 If you fail to appear again, you forfeit the bond.
 Otherwise, upon the conclusion of your case, your bond will be applied to any fines assessed, and the remainder, if any, will be refunded to you.